oimodeler/nimodeler/README.md

 ![Lifecycle:
 Early Development](https://img.shields.io/badge/lifecycle-EarlyDevelopment-orange.svg)

-nimodeler is an experimental package to simulate nulling interferometry data compatible with the NIFITS format
+nimodeler is an experimental package to simulate nulling interferometry data compatible with the NIFITS format.
+It is built on the NIFITS https://github.com/rlaugier/nifits

 ![boo](./images/test_nobackground_v3_channels_responses.png)